-A one-skillet recipe for Garlic Chili Chicken and Peppers with a delicious spiced tomato sauce to spoon over your favorite side dish.
+A one-skillet recipe for Garlic Chili Chicken and Peppers Stir Fry with a delicious spiced tomato sauce.
+Spoon the sauce over pasta or rice – you’ll love this easy healthy chicken dinner idea.

 I am the queen of one-pan recipes lately!
-I just haven’t been feeling up to making elaborate dinners that take up every burner of my stove.
+To be honest, I just haven’t been feeling up to making elaborate dinners that take up every burner of my stove.

 I want quick, flavor-packed dishes.
 Luckily there are a ton of recipes you can make in about a half hour in just one skillet.

-What makes this Garlic Chili Chicken and Peppers Skillet extra tasty?
+What makes this Garlic Chili Chicken and Peppers Recipe extra tasty?

-For this dish, you can use either one or two cans of fire roasted diced tomatoes – it all depends on what you will serve this with.
+For this dish, you can use either one or two cans of fire-roasted diced tomatoes – it all depends on what you will serve this with and how much sauce you want.

 If you want to make sure you have lots of sauce to serve with pasta, rice, or polenta then I recommend using two cans.
 If you are serving this with a side that doesn’t need too much extra sauce (such as roasted potatoes), then you can easily use one can.
 It’s totally up to you, and the cooking directions are the same whether you use one or two cans.